Who is a Production Line Technician?

 Technical Skills Development:

-- Technical Courses: Consider taking specialized courses in areas such as PLC programming, robotics, or automation to enhance your skills and knowledge.
+- Technical Courses: Enroll in specialized courses on topics such as PLC programming, robotics, and automation.

 -